 A similar platform in the R world is Bioconductor.
 It has the best two components in software development: version control (although sadly SVN) and continuous checking.
 I do not know if CRAN will catch up one day.
 I’m not very optimistic about it; perhaps a more realistic approach is to start a Google Summer of Code project on introducing R into Travis CI.
 I have no idea how difficult that will be, but I will definitely be thrilled if it comes true this year.

-Update on 04/16/2013: just to clarify, what Bioconductor does is not strictly continuous integration (yet) in the sense that it builds packages daily instead of immediately on changes.
+Just to clarify, what Bioconductor does is not strictly continuous integration (yet) in the sense that it builds packages daily instead of immediately on changes.